 - If they are behind you, consider pulling off to the side of the road or into a parking lot to let them pass by.

 - If they are in front of you, give them a lot of space since you don’t know what they may do.

 - If the reckless driver is beside you, slow down and stay way behind them, maybe even in the farthest lane away from them.

 - If you have a passenger in your car, ask them to call 911 to report reckless driving, giving the dispatch officer as much information as possible about the car and the driver in question.
 Or pull over and call the police yourself.

 What can you do if you are hit by a reckless driver in South Carolina?

-If you have been seriously injured by a reckless driver, please don’t delay, reach out for legal counsel.
+If you have been seriously injured by a reckless driver, please don’t delay, reach out to our Lexington car accident lawyers.
 Don’t try to fight the responsible driver yourself.
 We have years of experience dealing with personal injury cases and we know how to fight for your rights in court.
 You need someone on your side who will make sure you get the compensation you deserve for lost wages, medical bills, and pain and suffering.

 Please contact us today to schedule a free appointment.